JaekSooley/LandXMLCleaner/README.md

 # LandXMLCleaner
 A simple console application to remove elements from .XML files.
-While this is set up for use with Civil 3D LandXML files, any .XMl file should work.
+While this is set up for use with Civil 3D LandXML files, any .XML file should work.

 ## The Problem
 Once a surface has been edited in Civil 3D and exported to a LandXML file, elements get added for every line edit and breakline added to the surface.
 These extra elements can take up a large amount of space in the file (several megabytes depending on the number of edits) and cause Civil 3D to hang for an extended period of time when imported.